rackerlabs/docs-starter-kit-external/docs/template-api-guide/api-reference/methods/get-list-images.rst

      - The name of the image.
    * - images.\ **status**
      - String
      - The status of the image.
-For possible image statuses, see :ref:`Statuses <statuses>`.
    * - images.\ **visibility**
      - String
      - Specifies image visibility as ``public``, ``private``, or ``shared``.